-The Trial Court's decision to allow an expert, a forensic scientist with the State crime laboratory, to testify that a trace amount of cocaine was present in Defendant's blood at the time of the blood draw and that cocaine would have been in her bloodstream at the time she was operating her vehicle when it collided with the other vehicle was not an abuse of discretion.
+The trial court's decision to allow an expert, a forensic scientist with the State crime laboratory, to testify that a trace amount of cocaine was present in the defendant's blood at the time of the blood draw and that cocaine would have been in her bloodstream at the time she was operating her vehicle when it collided with the other vehicle was not an abuse of discretion.

-Q. GAS CHROMATOGRAPH
+R. GAS CHROMATOGRAPH